Craigacp/FEAST/README.md

 FEAST
 =====

-A FEAture Selection Toolbox for C/C++ &amp; MATLAB/OCTAVE, v2.0.0.
+A FEAture Selection Toolbox for C/C++, Java, Python, &amp; MATLAB/Octave, v2.1.0.

-FEAST provides implementations of common mutual information based filter feature selection algorithms, and an implementation of RELIEF.
+FEAST provides implementations of common mutual information based filter feature selection algorithms, and an implementation of RELIEF for Matlab.
 All functions expect discrete inputs (except RELIEF, which does not depend on the MIToolbox), and they return the selected feature indices.
 These implementations were developed to help our research into the similarities between these algorithms, and our results are presented in the following paper:

 ```
  Conditional Likelihood Maximisation: A Unifying Framework for Information Theoretic Feature Selection